aws-samples/amazon-managed-blockchain-client-provision-with-cdk-java/README.md

 * `cdk synth` this command generates the CloudFormation template under cdk.out folder.
 Validate the template.
 * `cdk deploy` this command deploys CloudFormation stack

+## Security

+See CONTRIBUTING file for more information.

+## License

+This library is licensed under the MIT-0 License.
+See the LICENSE file.